TraderHowell/statistik-frontend/README.md

 ![StatisTik Logo](README-logo.webp)
 # StatisTik Frontend
 New frontend for StatisTik, an analytics platform for TikTok.
+Part of a group project at the University of South Florida.

-This project requires `statistik-backend` to function.
+This project requires [statistik-backend](https://github.com/TraderHowell/statistik-backend) and the associated PostgreSQL database to function.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).